 Though there is nothing that says a student cannot take pre-requisite science courses in summer school, students should remember that many of the health professions schools prefer that science classes be done during the semester to demonstrate the ability to take laboratory courses while registered for a full course load.
 Students considering taking a pre-requisite science course over the summer should consult with Dean Trayford.

-Required pre-medical courses can never be taken pass/fail.
+Required pre-physical therapy courses can never be taken pass/fail.
 Students should also think carefully when considering taking any other classes under this option.
 Health profession schools want to see if you are successful in many different areas of study, not just in the pre-requisite courses.
 Therefore, students are discouraged from taking any classes under the pass/grade/fail option.
 If there is a good reason for using this option, consult with Dean Trayford.
 Remember, take all science courses for a grade.

 Health professions schools consider a student who studied abroad in a very positive light, particularly if the experience can be combined with health-care-related experiences.
 Students interested in studying abroad should definitely do so.
 It is important to plan ahead when thinking about studying abroad.
 Discuss your plans with Dean Trayford.
 Keep in mind though that pre-requisite courses should not be taken during study abroad.
 Most schools will not accept pre-requisite requirements taken at a foreign institution.